ChrisM0523/Active-Directory/README.md

 ## Objective

-This Active Directy project aimed to establish a server and create users, aswell as imitate a brute force attack on a Kali machine, a Red Team Attack, & view/read the code on Splunk.
+This Active Directy project aimed to establish a server and create users, aswell as imitate a brute force attack on a Kali machine & to view/read the code on Splunk.
 The primary focus is to create a virtual server with VMs and create an Active Directory on an admin server.
 This hands-on experience was designed to deepen understanding of creating & controlling a domain, network security, and basic attacks.

 ### Skills Learned